-- (g) Nothing in this section shall be construed to exempt a plan or a plan contract from meeting other applicable requirements of law. - (h) This section shall not be construed to prohibit a plan contract from covering additional benefits, including, but not limited to, spiritual care services that are tax deductible under Section 213 of the Internal Revenue Code. - (i) Subdivision (a) shall not apply to any of the following: - (1) A specialized health care service plan contract. - (2) A Medicare supplement plan. - (3) A plan contract that qualifies as a grandfathered health plan under Section 1251 of PPACA or any rules, regulations, or guidance issued pursuant to that section. - (j) Nothing in this section shall be implemented in a manner that conflicts with a requirement of PPACA. - (k) This section shall be implemented only to the extent essential health benefits are required pursuant to PPACA. - (l) An essential health benefit is required to be provided under this section only to the extent that federal law does not require the state to defray the costs of the benefit. - (m) Nothing in this section shall obligate the state to incur costs for the coverage of benefits that are not essential health benefits as defined in this section. - (n) A plan is not required to cover, under this section, changes to health benefits that are the result of statutes enacted on or after December 31, 2011. - (o) (1) The department may adopt emergency regulations implementing this section.
-The department may, on a one-time basis, readopt any emergency regulation authorized by this section that is the same as, or substantially equivalent to, an emergency regulation previously adopted under this section. - (2) The initial adoption of emergency regulations implementing this section and the readoption of emergency regulations authorized by this subdivision shall be deemed an emergency and necessary for the immediate preservation of the public peace, health, safety, or general welfare.
-The initial emergency regulations and the readoption of emergency regulations authorized by this section shall be submitted to the Office of Administrative Law for filing with the Secretary of State and each shall remain in effect for no more than 180 days, by which time final regulations may be adopted. - (3) The director shall consult with the Insurance Commissioner to ensure consistency and uniformity in the development of regulations under this subdivision. - (4) This subdivision shall become inoperative on March 1, 2016. - (p) For purposes of this section, the following definitions shall apply: - (1) "Habilitative services" means medically necessary health care services and health care devices that assist an individual in partially or fully acquiring or improving skills and functioning and that are necessary to address a health condition, to the maximum extent practical.
-These services address the skills and abilities needed for functioning in interaction with an individual's environment.
-Examples of health care services that are not habilitative services include, but are not limited to, respite care, day care, recreational care, residential treatment, social services, custodial care, or education services of any kind, including, but not limited to, vocational training.
-Habilitative services shall be covered under the same terms and conditions applied to rehabilitative services under the plan contract.
+- (f) This section shall apply regardless of whether the policy is offered inside or outside the California Health Benefit Exchange created by Section 100500 of the Government Code. - (g) Nothing in this section shall be construed to exempt a health insurer or a health insurance policy from meeting other applicable requirements of law. - (h) This section shall not be construed to prohibit a policy from covering additional benefits, including, but not limited to, spiritual care services that are tax deductible under Section 213 of the Internal Revenue Code. - (i) Subdivision (a) shall not apply to any of the following: - (1) A policy that provides excepted benefits as described in Sections 2722 and 2791 of the federal Public Health Service Act (42 U.S.C.
+Sec.
+300gg-21; 42 U.S.C.
+Sec.
+300gg-91). - (2) A policy that qualifies as a grandfathered health plan under Section 1251 of PPACA or any binding rules, regulation, or guidance issued pursuant to that section. - (j) Nothing in this section shall be implemented in a manner that conflicts with a requirement of PPACA. - (k) This section shall be implemented only to the extent essential health benefits are required pursuant to PPACA. - (l) An essential health benefit is required to be provided under this section only to the extent that federal law does not require the state to defray the costs of the benefit. - (m) Nothing in this section shall obligate the state to incur costs for the coverage of benefits that are not essential health benefits as defined in this section. - (n) An insurer is not required to cover, under this section, changes to health benefits that are the result of statutes enacted on or after December 31, 2011. - (o) (1) The commissioner may adopt emergency regulations implementing this section.
+The commissioner may, on a one-time basis, readopt any emergency regulation authorized by this section that is the same as, or substantially equivalent to, an emergency regulation previously adopted under this section. - (2) The initial adoption of emergency regulations implementing this section and the readoption of emergency regulations authorized by this subdivision shall be deemed an emergency and necessary for the immediate preservation of the public peace, health, safety, or general welfare.
+The initial emergency regulations and the readoption of emergency regulations authorized by this section shall be submitted to the Office of Administrative Law for filing with the Secretary of State and each shall remain in effect for no more than 180 days, by which time final regulations may be adopted.